If you’re responsible for driving more revenue for your business, your job gets more and more complicated as you grow.

 Your sales team’s purpose is very simple: sell.

 Therefore, why would you have them doing anything else?
 Let them do what they do best, and assign the non-sales tasks they need support with to other specialized teams in the organization.

-Outsourcing marketing intelligence or reviews on new technology initiatives to the marketing and competitor analysis teams will allow your busy salespeople to make the best use of their schedule.
+Outsourcing marketing intelligence or reviews on new technology initiatives to the marketing and competitor analysis teams (or consultants) will allow your busy salespeople to make the best use of their schedule.
 It also leaves the analyses and data handling to the professionals, and gives your team higher-quality conclusions to work with.

 Non-sales tasks that should be handed off to supporting departments:

 Customer and partner relationship management (farmers)

 Proposal services (RFPs)

 You must clearly define your goals and the outcomes you want to drive.

 This sounds simplistic.
 And obvious.
 And eerily similar to a business textbook.

 But you need a clear north star.
 Otherwise, you’ll start chasing all the other shiny things that pop up along your journey and your growth dreams will slowly fizzle out and burn up in the atmosphere.